-Fareed Zakaria.
-Princeton: Princeton University Press, 1998.
-199 pages.
+By Fareed Zakaria.
+Princeton: Princeton University Press, 1998, 199pp.

 From Wealth to Power is a study in the social and historical dynamics contributing to the rise and fall of essential actors in the international system.
-It attempts to join history with social science theory in order to shed light on broad theoretical topics in world politics, such as the rise of new great powers.
-In so doing it seeks to add to the body of scholarship which combines the study of state structure with traditional international relations theory.
+It attempts to join history with social sciences theory in order to shed light on broad theoretical topics in world politics, such as the rise of new great powers.
+In so doing it seeks to add to the body of scholarship that combined the study of state structure with traditional international relations theory.
 The particular focus is on the expansive rise of the United States, not only to world prominence, but also as a modern state.
-American foreign policy during the period 1865-1908 is examined in light of changes in the state structure along the four major variables: scope, autonomy, coherence and capacity, touching upon that country's domestic and administrative development.
+American foreign policy during the period 1865-1908 is examined in light of changes in the state structure along the four major variables - scope, autonomy, coherence, and capacity (p.
+40) - touching upon that country's domestic and administrative development.

-The first of the six chapters of the book poses the main questions which Zakaria attempts to address: "What turns rich nations into 'great powers?"
+The first of the six chapters of the book poses the main questions that Zakaria attempts to address: "What turns rich nations into 'great powers'?"
 "Why, as states grow increasingly wealthy, do they build large armies, entangle themselves in politics beyond their borders, and seek international influence?"
-"What factors speed or retard the translation of material resources into political interests?", and finally, "Under what conditions do states expand their political interests abroad?"
+"What factors speed or retard the translation of material resources into political interests?" (p.
+3) and finally, "Under what conditions do states expand their political interests abroad?" (p.
+18).
 Such questions visualize, on the one hand, a strong and direct correlation between great powers' economic rise and fall and their growth or decline.
-Anomalies, on the other hand, are explained as a "Dutch disease," or the malady which does not allow "a nation of unequalled individual prosperity and commercial prowess to remain in a state of great influence and power."
+Anomalies, on the other hand, are explained as a "Dutch disease," or the malady that does not allow "a nation of unequalled individual prosperity and commercial prowess from remaining a state of great influence and power" (pp. 4-5).
 The latter, Zakaria claims, was an American affliction during the second half of the nineteenth century.
-This was particularly true during the relatively long period of non-expansion and isolation following the Civil War (1860-64).
-Despite a tremendous increase in wealth, productivity and power, it was not until the 1890s that the US began expanding again.
-Zakaria considers this to be an aberration, reflecting a "highly unusual gap between power and interests," that lasted for some thirty years.
-An explanation, according to him, would not only require a full historical account, but more so, "first cut theories" which clarify national behavior.
+This was particularly true during the relatively long period of nonexpansion and isolation following the Civil War (1860-64).
+Despite a tremendous increase in wealth, productivity, and power, it was not until the 1890s that the US began expanding again.
+Zakaria considers this to be an aberration, reflecting a "highly unusual gap between power and interests" that lasted for some thirty years (p.
+5).
+An explanation, according to him, would not only require a full historical account, but also "first-cut theories" which clarify national behavior (p.
+8).

-The two theories he puts forth as potentially explanatory are those of classical (state-centered) realism and defensive realism.
-Beside discussing their merits and demerits, much of the rest of the study actually attempts to argue the superiority of the former theory.
-According to classical realism, power determines a nation's interests, and therefore the rate and limits of its expansion, not only in terms of imperialism, but more broadly its activist foreign policy and participation in great-power diplomacy.
+The two theories he puts forth as potentially explanatory are those of classical realism and defensive realism.
+Besides discussing their merits and demerits, much of the rest of the study actually attempts to argue the superiority of the former theory.
+According to classical realism, power determines a nation's interests and, therefore, the rate and limits of its expansion, not only in terms of imperialism, but more broadly along an activist foreign policy and participation in great-power diplomacy (pp. 5, 8-9).
 The more benign defensive theory, however, posits that states seek security rather than influence.
 They expand when threatened and not simply because they can.
-In the case of absence of a peril, states have no systemic incentive to aggrandize.
-Zakaria utilizes the US case study to demonstrate that the pattern of American foreign policy from the end of the Civil War to the close of Theodore Roosevelt's presidency (1901-1908) actually conformed to the assumptions and predictions of state-centered realism.
+In the absence of a peril, states have no systemic incentive to aggrandize.
+Zakaria utilizes the US case study to demonstrate that the pattern of American foreign policy from the end of the Civil War to the close of Theodore Roosevelt's presidency (1901-1908) actually conformed to the assumptions and predictions of statecentered realism.